-Spiramycin 1 g orally 3 or 4 times a day or has been used safely to reduce transmission in pregnant women during the 1st and early 2nd trimester (not available commercially in the US but may be available in some other countries), but spiramycin is less active than pyrimethamine plus sulfonamide and does not cross the placenta.
-Spiramycin is continued until fetal infection is documented or excluded at the end of the 1st trimester.
-Amniotic fluid is obtained at 18 weeks gestational age and is tested using a polymerase chain reaction (PCR)-based assay to determine whether a fetus is infected.
+Spiramycin 1 g orally 3 or 4 times a day has been used safely to reduce transmission to the fetus in pregnant women with acute toxoplasmosis during the first 18 weeks of pregnancy, but spiramycin is less active than pyrimethamine plus sulfonamide and does not cross the placenta.
+Spiramycin is continued until fetal infection is documented or excluded at 18 weeks gestational age when amniotic fluid is obtained and tested using a polymerase chain reaction (PCR)–based assay.
 If no transmission has occurred, spiramycin can be continued to term.
 If the fetus is infected or a mother becomes infected after 18 weeks, pyrimethamine plus sulfadiazine plus leucovorin is used.
 Pyrimethamine is a potent teratogen and should not be used during the 1st and early 2nd trimester.
 NOTE: Spiramycin is not commercially available in the US, but is available through the U.S. Food and Drug Administration's Division of Anti-Infective Drug Products (phone: 301-796-1400).

 Consultation with an infectious diseases expert is recommended.